jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 # Installing the Pipeline

-The GlycoPaint pipeline is a research application and not developed for a large audience.
-Installing and running the pipeline is more complex than commercial software, and this section offers support
+The GlycoPaint pipeline is a research application and is not designed for a broad audience.
+Installing and running the pipeline is more complex than commercial software, but this section provides support.

 ### Fiji and TrackMate
 The pipeline depends heavily on the image processing software Fiji and the Fiji plug-in TrackMate.
 To install Fiji, refer to the following website: [https://imagej.net/software/fiji/](https://imagej.net/software/fiji/).